Please read our important disclaimers before using this content

 The second trap: norms that block treatment

-Even when a man suspects something is wrong, the same conditioning that disguised the symptoms now obstructs the fix.
-The evidence here is unusually consistent.
-A large meta-analysis covering 78 samples and more than 19,000 participants found that conformity to masculine norms was unfavorably associated with mental health and, more strongly, with psychological help-seeking — with self-reliance among the dimensions most robustly linked to poor outcomes.4 A separate qualitative study of men with depression found that stronger endorsement of traditional masculinity was tied to more negative attitudes toward seeking help and greater self-stigma about it.6
+The same conditioning that disguised the symptoms now obstructs the fix.
+A large meta-analysis covering 78 samples and more than 19,000 participants found that conformity to masculine norms was unfavorably associated with mental health and, more strongly, with psychological help-seeking.4 Structural barriers compound this: cost, lack of insurance, rural distance, and a shortage of trauma-informed clinicians experienced with male presentations.

 The loop closes: emotional restriction hides the injury, self-reliance discourages the remedy, and stoicism reframes the whole thing as strength.
 A man in this position is not refusing help out of arrogance.
 He is following the rules he was given.